daiolupo/principlesExample/README.md

 ### Principle 1: Purpose of collection of personal information

 #### How can we ensure that users provide personal information that is required for the functioning of the website?
-- [ ] Users will need to give their personal information so that we can provide them with our services.
+- [ ] Users are required to give their personal information for the functioning of the website.
 - [ ] Users will be able to fill out a form which only requires personal information that is needed for the functioning of the website.

 ### Principle 2: Source of personal information